Coppernic/PcscSample/README.md

  * Define used peripheral

- Each terminal (COne, Access-ER, IdPlatform), can contain one or more Pcsc reader.
+ Each terminal (C-One2 e-ID, Access-ER HID, IdPlatform), can contain one or more Pcsc reader.
  Check their availability in technical specifications.

 https://www.coppernic.fr/c-one-2-e-id/